gunharth/serverless-lambda-web-push/README.md

 - Clone this repo and cd into its folder
 - run
 ```
+npm i
 serverless deploy
 '''
-- follow the console notifications to setup AWS credentials
+- follow the instructions to setup the project

 ## Demo